kyr0/turbo-hybrid-astro-on-vercel/packages/preact-components/README.md

-# client-components
+# preact-components

-This package demonstrate how to manage React components on a per-package basis and use them in your Astro project.
+This package demonstrate how to manage Preact components on a per-package basis and use them in your Astro project.

 Always define the dependencies of each package directly per-package.